 - If you can't rig up a divided cage, you can place a smaller cage inside a larger cage.
 Simply swap the gerbils between the larger and smaller cages.

 - Never try to introduce a gerbil to a pair or group of gerbils, or introduce groups of gerbils to each other.
+The already established pair or group could gang up on the newcomer.

 Edited by Adrienne Kruzer, RVT